 Same store sales refer to period-over-period sales comparisons for the base of studios.
-We define the same store sales base to include studios in North America that have been open for at least 13 calendar months as of the measurement date.
+We define the same store sales base to include studios in North America that are in traditional studio locations and that have generated sales for the last 13 consecutive calendar months as of the measurement date.
 Any transfer of ownership of a studio does not affect this metric.
 We measure same store sales based solely upon monthly sales as reported by franchisees.
 This measure highlights the performance of existing studios, while excluding the impact of new studio openings.
 Management reviews same store sales to assess the health of the franchised studios.